4rji/Proxmox-App/README.md

 - Click on a machine to shut it down or force stop it if needed.
 - Future updates will include snapshot resets and IP display.

+## Performance Improvements
+   - Now using ThreadPoolExecutor to process each server in parallel (max.
+4) and, within each server, to process the machines (max.
+5).
+   - This should improve response times by handling SSH calls and pings concurrently.
+   - You can adjust the max_workers values based on your needs and system performance.

 ## Contributions
 Feel free to open an issue or submit a pull request for improvements.